numba/numba/docs/source/cuda/overview.rst

 An NVIDIA driver sufficient for the toolkit version is also required.
 Presently:

-* 9.2 is the minimum required toolkit version.
+* 10.2 is the minimum required toolkit version.
-* Support for versions less than 10.2 is deprecated, and will be removed in the next Numba release (0.56).
 * 11.2 or later is recommended, as it uses an NVVM version based on LLVM 7 (as opposed to 3.4 in earlier releases).